thomasjwilliam/hai-docs/docs/reference/macro.md

   returned value can be used in other snippets or injected directly into your document.

-A macro can have multiple scripts, published or drafted, and reordered .
+A macro can have multiple scripts, published or drafted, and reordered.